Receiving a Better Wi-Fi Signal

-If the experience is a good one, then using long-range Wi-Fi extending gear may help maintain that performance from your more distant campsite or marina berth.
+If the experience while near the access point is a good one, then using long-range Wi-Fi extending gear may help with Wi-Fi performance at your more distant campsite or marina berth.

-But if not, save yourself some frustration and find another way online.
+But if the experience is not a good one near the access point, then save yourself some frustration and time and find another way online.

 If the performance is bad up close, there is nothing further you can do to improve it, except perhaps complain to management.

 Tip: If you can time-shift your internet use, an otherwise congested Wi-Fi network may give great performance at non-peak times.
 For example, a Wi-Fi network may be completely congested during prime time as everyone tries to stream Netflix, but it could be fast and usable later that night or earlier in the day.